-The secret “perfume trick” that makes fragrance last longer
+The secret “perfume tricks” that makes fragrance last longer

 - Bruce Coffman